polakowo/plnx-grabber/README.md

 * Pass 'ticker' instead of pair to perform an action on all pairs traded on Poloniex
 * Pass 'db' to perform an action on all pairs stored locally

-For each pair from current ticker, collect the last 5 minutes:
+For each pair in the current ticker, collect the last 5 minutes:
 ```python
 grabber.row('ticker', from_ts=plnxgrabber.ago_ts(5*60), overwrite=True)
 ```

-Recollect each pair:
+Recollect each collection:
 ```python
 grabber.row('db', from_ts='oldest', to_ts='newest', overwrite=True)
 ```

 ### Ring of pairs

-To constantly grab the most recent records, use `Grabber.ring()`
+To constantly collect the most recent records, use `Grabber.ring()`

 Keep updating a row of pairs every 60 sec:
 ```python